scalacenter/ambassadors/README.md

 Ambassadors have volunteered to work with the Scala Center and the community to:

 * promote a positive image of Scala
+* help newcomers learn Scala and become part of the community
 * improve communication between everyone involved with Scala
 * aid and support each other's efforts